PhantomGamers/VTM_Heartless_UI_Fix/README.md

 ## Configuration

-After launching the game with the mod installed, edit `BepInEx\config\VTM_Heartless_UI_Fix.cfg` with your text editor of choice.
+After launching the game with the mod installed, edit `BepInEx\config\Heartless_UI_Fix.cfg` with your text editor of choice.

 ## Changelog